What level do I need to be to join?

 How may I join committee?

 Elections to the Committee are held annually at the Club AGM which takes place in early September.
-Where vacancies arise due to the year, the Committee may co-opt additional members.
+Where vacancies arise during the year, the Committee may co-opt additional members.

 How much time should I be prepared to put in as a Committee member?